Fascia - The place where healing can begin!

 Check out this article on fascia by the Washington Post.
 It's exciting that more people are talking about it!

-What is a dysfunctional pattern and why is it bad?
+What is a dysfunctional pattern and what does it mean?

 Our bodies are incredibly adaptable to our environment, both physical and emotional stress of life.
 Sometimes these adaptations have a physical and emotional cost resulting in compensations that affect us physically and emotionally.
 For example, much of our posture in society today involves being hunched over a computer or device.
 This body position over long periods of time can cause muscles on the front of our body to be shortened and muscles on the back side of our body to be lengthened putting us in a compromised position.
 This can lead to muscular pain and weakness, chest depression and tightness, and possibly unconscious emotional issues.
 This is one of many examples of dysfunctional patterns that can wreak havoc on our health.

-Bowenwork can “reboot” our neurological system to allow us to escape the dysfunctional patterns.
-After Bowenwork, your homework is to avoid those bad habits or postures and retrain your brain to accept the new pattern.
+Bowenwork® and Tensegrity Medicine can “reboot” our neurological system to allow us to escape the dysfunctional patterns.
+After treatment, your homework is to avoid those bad habits or postures and retrain your brain to accept the new pattern.